CSCAR/workshop-stata-intro/stata_markdown/04-data-manipulation.md

 ^#^^#^^#^ Creating dummies

-Dummy variables (also known as indicator variables or binary variables) are variables which take on two values, 0 and 1^[Technically and mathmetically they can take on any two values, but your life will be easier if you stick with the 0/1 convention.].
+Dummy variables (also known as indicator variables or binary variables) are variables which take on two values, 0 and 1^[Technically and mathematically they can take on any two values, but your life will be easier if you stick with the 0/1 convention.].
 These are typically used in a setting where the
 0 represents an absence of something (or an answer of "no") and 1 represents the presence (or an answer of "yes").
 When naming dummy variables, you should keep this in mind to make understanding the variable easier, as well as extracting interpretations regarding the variable in a model.